2022 Nissan Rogue vs Murano

 Neither of these two crossovers is rugged enough to topple hardcore terrain.
 However, the Rogue is a better vehicle for tackling rural trails.
 It’s a higher ground clearance and benefits from an off-road driving mode.

-These SUVs are neck and neck in the comfort department.
-Both are highly recommended options for families.
-While the Rogue offers ample amenities, the Murano feels a bit more luxurious overall.
-On the other hand, certain high-tech features are only available on the Rogue.
-This includes a head-up display, a fully digital gauge cluster, and an updated infotainment system.
+Both SUVs perform equally in the comfort department.
+Both are considered top options for families.
+While the Rogue offers ample features, the Murano feels a bit fancier overall.
+Otherwise certain high-tech features are only available on the Rogue.
+Including a head-up display, a fully digital gauge cluster, and an updated infotainment system.

-Both the Murano and the Rogue come standard with plenty of confidence-boosting safety innovations.
-However, Nissan’s navigation-linked ProPILOT Assist system is only offered on the Rogue.
-In terms of overall crash protection, the Murano tops the Rogue.
+Both the Murano and the Rogue come standard with enough confidence-boosting safety measures.
+However, Nissan’s navigation-linked ProPILOT Assistance system only comes with the Rogue.
+In addition, the Rogue falls behind Murano in terms of providing comprehensive crash protection.